Tahscene/sottoqr_full--2-/README.md

 | Tahsin Shuborna | AUST | Engineering | [@tahscene](https://github.com/tahscene) |
 | Shahriar Hossain Arafat | AUST | Engineering | [@ShArafat58](https://github.com/ShArafat58) |

-> Before pushing: add `keys/*.key` to `.gitignore` so the Ed25519 private key never lands in a public repo.

----

-## 📜 License

-MIT.
-Built to be forked by the next team that needs to protect the record of what actually happened.

 <div align="center">